-Evaluation Criteria Meets criteria In code Does not meet criteria Urban Designer's Evaluation All new development shall be sited, designed and landscaped to be visually compatible and integrated with the character of surrounding neighborhoods or areas , 3 Minimum Site Disturbance Grading, earth moving, and removal of major vegetation shall be minimized. ✓ Developers shall be encouraged to maintain all mature trees over 6 inches in diameter except where circumstances require their removal, such as obstruction of the building N/A
+Evaluation Criteria Meets criteria In code Does not meet criteria Urban Designer's Evaluation All new development shall be sited, designed and landscaped to be visually compatible and integrated with the character of surrounding neighborhoods or areas ~ Minimum Site Disturbance Grading, earth moving, and removal of major vegetation shall be minimized. ✓ Developers shall be encouraged to maintain all mature trees over 6 inches in diameter except where circumstances require their removal, such as obstruction of the building N/A

+etc. de adam Para a disconsidera

 site, dead or diseased trees, or

+nuisance species.

-Special landscape features (rock NIA
+Special landscape features (rock N/A

 outcroppings, prominent natural

 landforms, tree groupings) shall be

 retained.

+Ridgeline Development

-Structures located near ridges shall be N/A
+Structures located near ridges shall be ALLA

-sited and designed not to project
+sited and designed not to project N/A

 above the ridgeline or tree canopy at

--
+the ridgeline

-Land divisions which would create N/A
+Land divisions which would create · NI/A

-parcels whose only building site would
+parcels whose only building site would N/A

 be exposed on a ridgetop shall not be

-permitted
+permitted 1

-Landscaping V
+andscaping

-New or replacement vegetation shall
+New or replacement vegetation shall .
+4

 be compatible with surrounding •

 vegetation and shall be suitable to the

 climate, soil, and ecological

 characteristics of the area

-S. IGI GOLO I GUOG
+ural Scenic Resources

+Location of development

-Developmentshall be located, if
+Development shall be located, if

-•

-possible, on of the site not visible or least visible from the public view.
+possible, on parts of the site not visible •

+or least visible from the public view.

-Development shall not block views of
+Development shall not block views of A DIA

-Development small flot block views of

-I

-!
+the shoreline from scenic road İ N/A

+turnouts, rest stops or vista points

+Site Planning

-Developmentshall be sited and y
+Development shall be sited and

-designed to tit the physical setting •
+designed to fit the physical setting ~

 carefully so that its presence is

 subordinate to the natural character of

-the site, maintainingthe natural
+the site, maintaining the natural

 features (streams, major drainage,

 mature trees, dominant vegetative

 communities)

-Screening and landscaping suitable to All planting should
+Screening and landscaping suitable to All minuting at 1

-the site shall be used to soften the be native and
+the site shall be used to soften the ~ All planting should be native and

-visual impact of development in the include larger
+visua impact of development in the include larger

-viewshed species
+viewshed 1 9

-Building design Special Specia
+Building design species

-Structures shall be designed to fit the .
-4
+Structures shall be designed to fit the

-topography of the site with minimal
+topography of the site with minimal ~

 cutting, grading, or filling for

 construction

-Pitched, rather than flat roofs, which 4
+Pitched, rather than flat roofs, which

-~

-are surfaced with non-reflective
+are surfaced with non-reflective •

 materials except for solar energy

 devices shall be encouraged